-We took too long to get out from the place we stayed.
+We took too long to get out of the place we stayed.
 It’s quite late for the train.
 We caught the Autobus to the train station and told the driver to hurry up.
 I have to say thank you to Pop that he could communicate with the driver.

 “Baiya Jaro Jaro!!”

 Which means “Bro!!
 Hurry up!!!”.
 I heard this from Pop until I remembered it.
 I have to practice my accent more to express my feeling.
 Pop told me that if we could not suppress them, they would suppress us instead.
 If Pop wouldn’t be on this trip, we might get cheated so many times.
 I understand that my skill is not enough for it.
 Fortunately, we got Pop to help us.
 I couldn’t imagine the situation without him.